powercord-org/documentation/2-plugin-api/5-settings.md

 ### Key naming and complex structures
 Setting keys can only be strings, but it doesn't mean you have to give up complex structures.
-Just like in pure JavaScript, you can dig (or build) structures used our beloved `.`.
-For example, take the following structure:
+Just like in pure JavaScript, you can dig (or build) structures used our beloved `.` character.
+For example, take the following
+structure:

 ###### Example settings data
 ```json